jaycliff/Pebble-Slider/README.md

 # pebble-slider
-Custom slider bars for your html5 project
+Custom "volume-style" slider bars for your html5 project